Hanworth, Norfolk: History

-The villages name means 'Hagena's enclosure'.
+Hanworth's name is of Anglo-Saxon origin and derives from the Old English for "Hagena's enclosure".

 Hanworth has an entry in the Domesday Book of 1086.
-In the great book, Hanworth is recorded by the name Hagan(a)worda; the main landholder being Roger Bigot.
+In the great book, Hanworth is recorded by the name Hagan(a)worda and the main landholder is Roger Bigot.
 The survey also mentions that there were two mills, 8 beehives, 5 cobs and 24 cattle.

 Tudor period

-Through most of the Tudor century (at least from the 1509 start of the reign of Henry VIII) the principal landowner of the parish was the Doughty family.
-The family home, Hanworth Hall was where they lived and were engaged as agricultural landlords until succession to more distant heirs at the end of the 18th century.
+Through most of the Tudor period (at least from the accession of Henry VIII in 1509) the principal landowners of the parish were the Doughty family.
+The family home, Hanworth Hall, was where they lived and were agricultural landlords until more distant heirs succeeded at the end of the 18th century.
 The hall was rebuilt after a fire in 1686.
 In the park (proper demesne itself) is a notable Spanish chestnut tree believed to pre-date 1714.